MutasemS/salem/README.md

 For questions or further discussions about Project V, please feel free to reach out to me at [MS5268@drexel.edu]

-Thank you for exploring Project V!
+Thank you for exploring  V!